zhang2408/Fangblog.github.io/_posts/2016-08-02-testing-pages.md

 -----

 <p>
-& emsp;The project is mainly based on the dataset of game Player Unknown’s Battle Ground.
+The project is mainly based on the dataset of game Player Unknown’s Battle Ground.
 PUBG is a player versus player shooter game in which up to 100 players start in each match and they can be on teams which get ranked at the end of the game based on how many other teams are still alive when they are eliminated.
 In game, players can pick up different munitions, revive downed-but-not-out (knocked) teammates, drive vehicles, swim, run, shoot, and experience all of the consequences -- such as falling too far or running themselves over and eliminating themselves.
 </p>